juniordevio/splashpage/docs/PULL_REQUEST_TEMPLATE.md

-Reference to issue
-#NO
+Fixes # .

-A description of the changes proposed in the pull request
+Changes proposed in this pull request

-@mentions of the person or team responsible for reviewing proposed changes.
+-
+-
+-

+@LJKenward